fallin/Itc4net/README.md

 ![join-example-diagram](docs/img/join-example-diagram.png?raw=true)

-Joining stamps with IDs is useful when a participant leaves the system (and no longer needed) because it essentially recovers the ID and has the potential to reduce the size of the stamp, as illustrated in the example above.
+Joining stamps with IDs is useful when a participant leaves the system (and no longer needed) because it essentially retires the ID and has the potential to reduce the size of the stamp, as illustrated in the example above.
 Joining with an anonymous stamp (ID = 0) will simply merge the event tree, a behavior that is used by the Receive extension method (below).

 #### Send